 - The alcohol is flammable so BE SURE TO BE CAREFUL!
-In the past, I have accidently lit the jar on fire.
-If that happens just put the lid back on and the flame will go out.
+In the past, I have accidentally lit the jar on fire.
+If that happens, just put the lid back on and the flame will go out.

 - Over time the container will get crusty from the boric acid, but it’s very easy to clean.
 Just scrape off the coating with your fingers and then soak the jar in water.
 After a short soak the container will be good as new.